leanndemetro/QgivCodeExercise/README.md

 <h3>Contact information for any further questions:</h3>

-<a href="https://leanndemetro.github.io/QgivCodeExercise/"> Click here for a delpoyed versia via Github pages</a>
+<a href="https://leanndemetro.github.io/QgivCodeExercise/"> Click here for a delpoyed version via Github pages</a>
 <br>
 <a href="https://github.com/leanndemetro/QgivCodeExercise"> Click here for my Github Repository </a>
 <br>